 However, an intensification of these symptoms and sometimes severe additional manifestations may be seen, depending on the degree of overdosage and on individual susceptibility.
 Some patients exhibit insomnia, restlessness and anxiety, progressing in severe cases to agitation, mental confusion, and incoherence.
 Hypotension, dizziness, weakness, and drowsiness may occur, progressing in severe cases to extreme dizziness and shock.
 A few patients have displayed hypertension with severe headache and other symptoms.
 Rare instances have been reported in which hypertension was accompanied by twitching or myoclonic fibrillation of skeletal muscles with hyperpyrexia, sometimes progressing to generalized rigidity and coma.

 Treatment should normally consist of general supportive measures, close observation of vital signs and steps to counteract specific symptoms as they occur, since MAO inhibition may persist.
-The management of hypertensive crises is described under WARNINGS in the HYPERTENSIVE CRISES section.
+The management of hypertensive crises is described under WARNINGS in the Hypertensive Crisis section.

 How is Tranylcypromine Supplied

-Tranylcypromine sulfate tablets are supplied as round, rose-red, film-coated tablets debossed with the product name PARNATE and SB and contains Tranylcypromine sulfate equivalent to 10 mg of Tranylcypromine, in bottles of 100 with a desiccant.
+Tranylcypromine Sulfate Tablets, USP are supplied as round, dark pink, film-coated tablets debossed with “250” on one side and “K” on the other side and contains Tranylcypromine sulfate equivalent to 10 mg of Tranylcypromine, in bottles of 100 with a desiccant.

 Antidepressant Medicines, Depression and Other Serious Mental Illnesses, and Suicidal Thoughts or Actions